mcdafydd/scini-cockpit/README.md

 ** Still under development **

-The openrov entrypoint `start-dev.sh` starts node with the `--inspect` flag to enable remote debugging.
+The openrov entrypoint (not the scini-cockpit start-dev.sh script!) `start-dev.sh` starts node with the `--inspect` flag to enable remote debugging.
 Port 9229 is exposed from the OpenROV container so that Chrome DevTools can find the instance.

 This quick method doesn't seem to work so well when running node in a container: